 The activation bar is the box placed on the lifeline.
 It is used to indicate that an object is active (or instantiated) during an interaction between two objects.
 The length of the rectangle indicates the duration of the objects staying active.

 In a sequence diagram, an interaction between two objects occurs when one object sends a message to another.
-The use of the activation bar on the lifelines of the Message Caller (the object that sends the message) and the Message Receiver (the object that receives the message) indicates that both are active/is instantiated during the exchange of the message.
+The use of the activation bar on the lifelines of the Message Caller (the object that sends the message) and the Message Receiver (the object that receives the message) indicates that both are active/ are instantiated during the exchange of the message.

 An arrow from the Message Caller to the Message Receiver specifies a message in a sequence diagram.
 A message can flow in any direction; from left to right, right to left, or back to the Message Caller itself.
 While you can describe the message being sent from one object to the other on the arrow, with different arrowheads you can indicate the type of message being sent or received.

 The message arrow comes with a description, which is known as a message signature, on it.
 The format for this message signature is below.
 All parts except the message_name are optional.

 attribute = message_name (arguments): return_type